 I hope to have more categories.
 If you have suggestions of a category or a certain product that you think should be included, please leave me a comment or shoot me an email using the contact form.

-Long Gloves – These puncture resistant gloves (picture on the left) are really great when you are dealing with thorns, and other hazardous plants.
-They are made with leather.
+Long Gloves – These puncture-resistant gloves (picture on the left) are really great when you are dealing with thorns and other hazardous plants.
+They are made of leather.
 If you are vegan, the gloves on the right are made out of synthetic vegan leather.
 We live in the woods, and there are a lot of thorny vines.
 Having long gloves protects my arms from those crazy thorns and that makes these another one of my top favorite Best Gardening Tools!

 Shoes – You might have already seen my sloggers.
 I love them.
 I actually wear them most of the time.
 I wear them to the store, and around the homestead.
 They are waterproof and easy to clean.
 They just make sense.
 Plus, they have a great price point.

 So first up is a super cute, but small kit.
 It doesn’t have everything you need for short-handed tools, but it does have the most necessary.
 I love this set because, well they are pretty and are good quality tools.

 Hand Pruners – Obviously every gardener needs a good pair of hand pruners.
 These are good quality and easy to clean.
 So if you don’t get the kit above, remember to get some hand pruners.